Surveys

 When you generate networks from a survey, those networks will automatically have the same permissions as the survey that they are generated from.
 For example, if a user has Edit access to the survey they will automatically have Edit access to all the networks generated from that survey.

 Of course you don't need to generate networks in order to access the raw data collected via your survey.
-You can simply click the Export button instead and an Excel spreadsheet containing all of the responses will be downloaded to your computer.
+You can simply click the Export To Excel menu item instead and an Excel spreadsheet containing all of the responses will be downloaded to your computer.
 The format of this export is a series of worksheets, the first of which will contain all attributes on your nodes (both those that you uploaded as well as those collected by non-relationship questions) and then a worksheet will be included for each relationship question in the survey and that worksheet will include all nominations for that question.

-Cloning a Survey
+Archiving a Survey

 Deleting a Survey